joemasilotti/masilotti.com/_posts/2020-10-27-product-hunt-launch.md

 ### Be genuine

 Product Hunt has a strict policy against asking for upvotes.
-Instead, they recommend asking folks to “check out the page.”
+Instead, they recommend asking folks to "check out the page."

 What worked well for me was being genuine.
 I wanted support from my audience so that’s what I asked for.
 "I would love if you could show me some support" seemed to resonate.